 where N(ω) and D(ω) are not necessarily the same expressions for the input and output functions, respectively.

-The representation of H(ω) in Equation.(3) assumes that common numerator and denominator factors in H(ω) have cancelled, reducing the ratio to lowest terms.
+The representation of H(ω) in the equation above assumes that common numerator and denominator factors in H(ω) have canceled, reducing the ratio to lowest terms.

 The roots of N(ω) = 0 are called the zeros of H(ω) and are usually represented as jω = z1, z2, . . . .